Procedure Guide ·Gastropexy ·2026

 4Is laparoscopic gastropexy better than open surgery?

-Laparoscopic gastropexy offers smaller incisions, less pain, and faster recovery (3-5 days vs 10-14 days) at a cost premium of about $500-$1,000 more than open surgery.
-Both methods are equally effective at preventing GDV.
+Laparoscopic offers smaller incisions, less pain, and faster recovery (3-5 vs 10-14 days) at $500-$1,000 premium.
+Both are equally effective at preventing GDV.

 5At what age should gastropexy be done?